tofighi/courses/policies.md

 ### General Late Submission Policy  <a name="late_general"></a>

-For all assignments or projects, the following late penalties will be applied:
+For all assignments or projects, the following late penalties will be applied based on posted deadlines on Course calendar:
    - 10% deduction for submissions up to 24 hours after the deadline.
    - 20% deduction for submissions up to 48 hours after the deadline.
    - 30% deduction for submissions up to 72 hours after the deadline.